Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 We define a **function** as the blocks reachable from an entry block traversing **only intraprocedural edges**.

 We use **natural loops** for our loop definition.
-- A natural loop is the set of basic blocks that form a cycle in the CFG, with a specific entry point called the loop header.
+- A natural loop is the set of basic blocks that form a cycle in the CFG, with a specific entry point called the **loop header**.
 - Natural loops are defined based on back edges and the dominance relationship between basic blocks.